LauraHaq/Election_Analysis/README.md

 ## Summary
 The initial analysis of the election shows:
-- There were 369,711 total votes caseted in election.
+- There were 369,711 total votes casted in election.
 - The Candidates were:
     - Charles Casper Stockham
     - Diana DeGette